changsongyang/asciinema.github.io/docs/manual/server/index.md

 - easy [embedding](embedding.md) of the player, or linking via preview images (SVG),
 - privacy friendly - no tracking, no ads,
-- visibility control for recordings: unlisted (secret) or public,
+- visibility control for recordings: private, unlisted, public,
 - editable recording metadata like title or long description (Markdown),
-- configurable terminal themes and font families,
+- configurable terminal themes and font families (including Nerd Font variants),
-- ability to download plain text version (`.txt`) of a recording.
+- download of plain text versions (`.txt`) of recordings.

 ---